Economy: Jobs per Employed Resident

 Why is this a Climate Smart indicator?

 - Creating local, transit-accessible jobs will reduce the need for commuter car journeys.
-This will reduce greenhouse gas emissions, traffic, air and stormwater pollution, and the number of accidents.
+This will reduce greenhouse gas emissions, traffic, air and stormwater pollution and the number of accidents.
+This will also increase quality of life by reducing the amount of time spent commuting.

 What is the City doing to make progress on this indicator?